CaioLeone/FilamentManager/README.md

 ## Main Objective

-* This project goal is to create a plataform to store and to know how much filament you have used and how much is left to use.
+* This project goal is to create a plataform to store and manage your filament and resin you have used and how much is left of it.

 ## Functions